burnsco/myBlog/src/posts/testing-react.md

 ### Jest

-Now that we have the libs installed. let's create a config file for Jest in the root directory:
+Let's create a config file for Jest in the root directory:

 ```js
 module.exports = {